Pacific ChamberFest's Guest Artists

 - Festival is open to any of the following instruments: piano, strings, clarinet, and flute.

-- Participant roster will be announced on May 1, 2025.
+- Participant roster will be announced on May 5, 2026.
+A maximum of 15 participants will be selected.

 - If selected, your chamber music chosen from the provided chamber music repertoire must be ready to perform on the first day of the Festival.